ManApart/quest-command/readme.md

 ### Design Pillars

-- Architecture is flat and increases in complexity relative to project size in as small of increments as possible.
-- Classes are small, decoupled, and do just one thing
-- Dependency and coupling are kept to a minimum
 - Least effort possible for content creation
   - Content should be as concise as possible without losing clarity
   - Everything should have a reasonable default
   - Content creators should only need to specify what makes an item etc unique

-### Design Principles
+- Command/Event/Listener model
   - Commands simply parse / understand user input and then create events
   - Commands do not handle or change state
   - Commands should be unknown to game state, events, and logic
   - All intents and actions are created through events
   - Listeners subscribe to individual events, update gamestate and print to console.

 ### General Design Notes